avianbc/blog/content/posts/how-i-specialized-as-a-developer.md

 [A non-exhaustive list of specializations from a random post on the internet:](https://byteschool.io/post/should-new-developers-specialize/)

 > * Frontend – help shape the user interface and experience
-> * Backend – create database optimisations and business logic
+> * Backend – create database optimizations and business logic
-> * Embeded Systems – work on hardware specific software
+> * Embedded Systems – work on hardware specific software
 > * Data Pipelines – produce effective data flows for machine learning and storage
 > * Consulting – communicate how software can help a client’s needs (or discover their needs for them)
 > * Project Management – delegate work effectively between members of a team